 2. Find Your Risk-bearing Capability

 The next step is to determine your risk-taking capability which is also known as risk tolerance.
-There are different types of stock large cap, mid cap, small cap, aggressive, and value stocks.
+There are different types of stock: large cap, mid cap, small cap, aggressive, and value stocks.
 Each of them carries its own risk.
-So, determine how much risk you can choose to take over a period of time, and then choose the most appropriate types of stocks basis the same.
+So, determine how much risk you can choose to take over a period of time, and then choose the most appropriate types of stocks based on the same.

 3. Determine Your Investment Style

-Some investors want to do stock investment completely on their own, while others look for professional support towards stock investment.
-Your investment style depends on the approach you take on.
+Some investors want to invest in stocks completely on their own, while others seek professional support.
+Your investment style depends on the approach you take.

-• If you want to manage your stock investment on your own, you can choose to work with a conventional or full-service stockbroker.
-A full-service stockbroker offers a plethora of stock investment and other services that help stock investors in getting deeply involves in the stock market investment.
+- If you want to manage your stock market investment on your own, you can choose to work with a conventional or full-service stockbroker.
+A full-service stockbroker offers a wide range of services to help investors get deeply involved in the stock market.
 They allow investors to invest in stocks, mutual funds, ETFs, IPOs, and others.
-A full-service stockbroker also provides stock advisory services that help investors in doing thorough market analysis and choose the best stocks to invest in.
+A full-service stockbroker also provides stock advisory services that help investors conduct thorough market analysis and choose the best stocks to invest in.
 These brokers may levy high brokerage.

-• On the other hand, if you just want to invest in profitable stocks without worrying about high brokerage, you can choose to go with one of the discount stockbrokers in India.
+- On the other hand, if you just want to invest in profitable stocks without worrying about high brokerage fees, you can choose a discount stockbroker in India.
 Some of them even offer zero brokerage stock investments or competitive brokerage.

 4. Create Your Portfolio